MapServer/MapServer/src/mapscript/python/README.rst

     pip install pytest

-Make sure the MapServer binaries are on the system path, and that the PROJ_LIB variable has been set as this is required for many of the tests.
+Make sure the MapServer binaries are on the system path, and that the PROJ_DATA variable has been set as this is required for many of the tests.

 .. code-block:: bat

-    SET PATH=C:\release-1928-x64-gdal-3-2-mapserver-7-6\bin;%PATH%
+    SET PATH=C:\release-1930-x64-gdal-3-8-4-mapserver-8-0-1\bin;%PATH%
-    SET PROJ_LIB=C:\release-1928-x64-gdal-3-2-mapserver-7-6\bin\proj\SHARE
+    SET PROJ_DATA=C:\release-1930-x64-gdal-3-8-4-mapserver-8-0-1\bin\proj\SHARE

 Finally run the command below to run the test suite: